Skip to content

 Tip

-You can add the -d flag to run the stuff in the background (detached mode).
+You can use the -d flag to run the application in the background (detached mode).

 First startup